-With a vast production, ranging from utilitarian dinnerware to statement art pieces, Wilhelm Kåge is arguably one of the most significant names in the history of 20th century ceramics, and his works feature prominently in next week's Design auction.
+With a vast production, ranging from utilitarian dinnerware to statement art pieces, Wilhelm Kåge is arguably one of the most significant names in the history of 20th century ceramics.

 Kåge's childhood and youth were defined by his love of art, which saw him employed as a sign writer and advertisement designer.
 Throughout his training, he brushed shoulders with some of the most significant names in Modernism, both in Scandinavia and throughout Europe, with the likes of Carl Kylberg, Gösta Adrian Nilson (GAN) and Henri Matisse having significant impacts on his artistic development.

 Kåge’s most significant artistic legacy, however, would be unveiled at the Stockholm Exhibition of 1930 which saw the advent of the ‘Argenta’ range.
-The pinnacle of Swedish Art Deco, these pieces featured a mottled green copper glaze, often with striking painted silver motifs of imposing sea creatures, or characters drawn from classical iconography.
+The pinnacle of Swedish Art Deco, or Swedish Grace as the period is more commonly known, these pieces featured a mottled green copper glaze, often with striking painted silver motifs of imposing sea creatures, or characters drawn from classical iconography.
 With their simplistic and clean forms, the series became a phenomenal success, with red and blue versions introduced later in production.